lefant/agent-os-lefant/docs/agent-os/README.md

-# Agent OS Configuration Docs
+# Agent OS Docs Snapshot

-This folder contains a local, self-contained snapshot of the Agent OS public documentation that matters for configuring agents inside this repo.
+This folder stores the local documentation mirror (HTML + summaries).
+For general repository guidance, see the top-level `README.md`.

+## Snapshots & summaries
-- `html/` keeps the raw HTML downloaded from buildermethods.com so you can audit upstream changes.
+- `html/` stores verbatim exports from <https://buildermethods.com/agent-os> so we can diff upstream changes offline.
-- `summaries/` holds hand-written Markdown breakdowns of each topic tailored to the workflows in this repository.
+- `summaries/` holds our curated Markdown explanations for each topic, plus local-only additions such as the GitHub access Skill.
-- `../../scripts/update-agent-os-docs.sh` refreshes the HTML snapshots (see script section below).
+- `update-agent-os-docs.sh` (in this directory) re-fetches every HTML page listed below.

 | Topic | Summary | Source HTML |
 | --- | --- | --- |